kenheaslip/EducationEngineer/education-engineer/tutorial.md

 go: downloading github.com/inconshreveable/mousetrap v1.1.0
 ```

-4. Next up, we will execute the command to have kind create our cluster for us.
-The command below will kick off the cluster installation process.
+4. Next up, we will execute the command below to have kind create our cluster for us.
 ```
 kind create cluster
 ```